eacton/CAGEF/Lesson_2/Lesson_2.md

 ## Error in bind_rows_(x, .id): Column `pH` can't be converted from numeric to character
 ```

-A _sanity check_ is making sure things are turning out as you expect them to - it is a way of checking your (or others') assumptions.
-It is particularly useful in the data exploration stage when you are getting familiar with your data set before you try to run any type of model.
-However, it is also good to make sure a function is behaving as you expect it to, or trouble-shooting odd behaviours.
 A list allows us to add the data we can't add in vector format, by retaining the data types that match the data frame columns.

 ```r